Las Vegas Raiders: Founding of the franchise

-Upon receiving the franchise, Oakland civic leaders found a number of businesspeople willing to invest in the new team.
+Upon receiving the franchise, Oakland civic leaders found a number of business people willing to invest in the new team.
 A limited partnership was formed to own the team headed by managing general partner Y. Charles (Chet) Soda (1908–1989), a local real estate developer, and included general partners Ed McGah (1899–1983), Robert Osborne (1898–1968), F. Wayne Valley (1914–1986), restaurateur Harvey Binns (1914–1982), Don Blessing (1904–2000), and contractor Charles Harney (1902–1962) as well as numerous limited partners.

 The Raiders finished their first campaign with a 6–8 record, and lost $500,000.
 Desperately in need of money to continue running the team, Valley received a $400,000 loan from Buffalo Bills founder Ralph C. Wilson Jr.

 After the conclusion of the first season Soda dropped out of the partnership, and on January 17, 1961, Valley, McGah and Osborne bought out the remaining four general partners.
 Soon after, Valley and McGah purchased Osborne's interest, with Valley named as the managing general partner.

 In 1962 Valley hired Al Davis, a former assistant coach for the San Diego Chargers, as head coach and general manager.
 In April 1966 Davis left the Raiders after being named AFL Commissioner.
 Two months later, the league announced its merger with the NFL.
 With the merger, the position of commissioner was no longer needed, and Davis entered into discussions with Valley about returning to the Raiders.
 On July 25, 1966, Davis returned as part owner of the team.
 He purchased a 10% interest in the team for US$18,000, and became the team's third general partner.
 As part of the deal, Davis was also given control over football operations.

 In 1972, with Wayne Valley out of the country for several weeks attending the Olympic Games in Munich, Davis's attorneys drafted a revised partnership agreement that made him the new managing general partner, with complete control over all of the Raiders' operations.
 McGah, a supporter of Davis, signed the agreement.
 Under partnership law, by a 2–1 vote of the general partners, the new agreement was thus ratified.
 Valley was furious when he discovered this, and immediately filed suit to have the new agreement overturned, but the court sided with Davis and McGah.

 In 1976 Valley sold his interest in the team.
 Although Davis only owned 25 percent of the team, no other partners have had any voice in team operations since.